School Districts Information & Referrals

 Motor coordination disorders including Developmental Motor Coordination Disorder, Dysgraphia and Dyspraxia, Sensory Processing Disorder, Autonomic Regulatory Disorders, Chronic Medical Conditions

-Exceptionally Bright Students with Specialized Educational Needs
+Our Cohort: Exceptionally Bright, College-Bound Students with Specialized Educational Needs

 Our mixed age cohort of kids master intellectually-stimulating academics within ability-based groupings, and collaborate across ages to solve real world problems applying that knowledge.
 This develops older students’ leadership skills and confidence, while providing valuable mentors to their younger peers.
 Students who came to Cajal with significant social challenges have gone on to be recognized in community-based settings for the extraordinary abilities to foster community and nurture younger peers that they developed through our data-driven, personalized social-emotional programs and service-focused social-emotional curriculum.